tulika1508/tulikachatterjee.github.io/README.md

 # tulikachatterjee.github.io
-A personal portfolio website with my education details,skills and contact details.
+A personal portfolio website with my education,skills and contact details.

 Build using HTML5 and CSS3.